hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 #### Definition

+An object should not "reach through" its collaborators to access **their** collaborators' data, methods, or collaborators.

 It prohibits routing a message to a third object via a second object of a different type:

 - "only talk to your immediate neighbors"